What is Alice Cooper's Net Worth?

 Alice Cooper

 In 1968, Furnier came up with a plan to help the band stand out.
 He wanted to turn their concerts into dark, theatrical performances, and he proposed they change their name to "Alice Cooper."
-He suggested the name because it sounded innocent, and because this would contrast with the band's controversial approach to performing.
+He suggested the name because it sounded innocent and because this would contrast with the band's controversial approach to performing.

 By 1975, Vincent Furnier had legally changed his name to Alice Cooper in an effort to prevent other bands with the same name from taking legal action against the group.
 Eventually, the character of "Alice Cooper" transformed into a female villain wearing tattered clothes and smeared makeup.
-This proved to create considerable buzz, and the band made into the news headlines – exactly what Furnier (now Alice Cooper) wanted.
+This proved to create considerable buzz, and the band made it into the news headlines – exactly what Furnier (now Alice Cooper) wanted.

 Record Deal